noi-techpark/infrastructure-v2/docs/components/rest-route.md

 ![rest-route](../assets/mqtt-route.svg)

-REST Route is the Camel Route responsible for listening to Rest API calls on the perimeter.
+REST Route is the Camel Route responsible for listening to REST API calls on the perimeter.

 ## Provider

 **REST Route** listens to any POST request on a single port (by default `8080`).

-The path a provider uses to make requests is intepreted by the system as [Provider URI](../inbound.md#provider-uri) for the data transported in the request body.
+The path a provider uses to make requests is interpreted by the system as [Provider URI](../inbound.md#provider-uri) for the data transported in the request body.

-For example making a request:
+For example, executing the following request:

 ```sh
  curl -H 'Content-Type: application/json' \